ipopescu/docs/source/docs/casper/operators/setup/casper-sidecar.md

 ## Installing the Sidecar {#installing-the-sidecar}

-The following command will install the Debian package for the Casper Sidecar service on various flavors of Linux.
+The following command will install the Debian package for the Casper Sidecar service on various Linux flavors.

 <!-- TODO Once the package is published, update the command below with the new link to the *.deb package.
 The link below assumes a package available locally. -->
 <!--TODO update the sample output with the latest once a deb package is available. -->